 Soil, pH & Amendments

 If you’re spending a lot of time and money on an ornamental or croquet lawn then you MUST get a soil test done at a laboratory.
 You should also request advice and recommendations on required soil amendments for the type of grasses you will be growing.
-Even if you’re not planning an ornamental lawn a soil test is still a good idea as it can save trouble later on down the road particularly if you’re grassing a largish area.
-At a minimum buy a pH tester, it may well save you sowing the wrong grass seed or turf!
-If you’re not getting a soil test done and don’t intend amending the soil then a few simple tips are worth considering:.
-If you get this bit right not only will the lawn look and grow better it will also be easier to maintain and cause fewer problems.
+Even if you’re not planning an ornamental lawn a soil test is still a good idea as it can save trouble later on down the road particularly if you’re planning on sowing grass seed over a largish area.

-• If the soil is heavy, clay, poorly draining or neutral pH (6 to 7) plant rye or tall fescue grass seed or turf – Lawnsmith® EASYGREEN, CLASSIC or STAYGREEN
+If the soil is heavy, clay, poorly draining or neutral pH (6 to 7) plant rye or tall fescue grass seed or turf – Lawnsmith EASYGREEN, CLASSIC or STAYGREEN.

-• If the soil is alkaline (pH 7+) or chalky go with Lawnsmith® EASYGREEN, STAYGREEN or CLASSIC
+If the soil is alkaline (pH 7+) or chalky, go with - Lawnsmith EASYGREEN, STAYGREEN or CLASSIC.

-• If the soil is primarily builder’s rubble buy a minimum of 3” – 4” good loam topsoil or use Lawnsmith® STAYGREEN
+If the soil is primarily builder’s rubble, buy a minimum of 3” – 4” good loam topsoil or use Lawnsmith STAYGREEN.

 Slopes